chris-kobrzak/telegram-voice-message-duration-reporter/README.md

 JSON](https://telegram.org/blog/export-and-more) and builds a CSV file with a report on total duration of voice messages on a per user per day basis.

+## Why?

+This is a real-world project.
+The requirement is to be able to produce visual graph reports of students' engagement measured by the length of voice messages they exchange with their tutors over the Telegram app.

 ## Prerequisites
 - Python 3
 - Telegram Desktop